 Whilst you can learn to snowboard on pretty much any board, picking the right kind of board is going to make the learning process a load more fun and enjoyable.
-Here I’ll explain what makes a great board to learn on and outline my picks for the best beginner boards in 2020.
+Here I’ll explain what makes a great board to learn on and outline my picks for the best beginner boards in 2023.
+Also be sure to check out our snowboard size calculator to find the board right for you!

 How to choose a beginner snowboard

-When you are starting out snowboarding you want to choose a board that is as easy to learn on and forgiving as possible.
-In this way you’ll be able to progress quickly with a minimum of falls and build your confidence.
+When you are starting out snowboarding, you want to choose a board that is as easy to learn on and forgiving as possible.
+The right beginner snowboard will help you learn the basics such as turning, ollies, slowing down and stopping, as quickly as possible and with a minimum of falls to help build your confidence.
 You also probably don’t want to spend a ton of money on your first board, thankfully beginner snowboards are some of the cheaper boards on the market.

 when choosing a beginner snowboard there are 4 things you should look for: